Rafael-SV/ag_census_analysis/README.md

 # ag_census_analysis

-This is a 2 month long project started at the end of october.
+This is a 2 month long project started at the end of october of 2018, but is currently stalled, as I am working as a consultant for a bit.
+Hopefully I'll get the time to push this over the finish line soon, but right now I'm too busy.
+_______

 In order to predict the best ways a new Ag tech startup can market to earlyvangelist farmers, the growers most likely to adopt new technology need to be identified.